Rowallan

-Rowallan's origins
+Origins

-Rowallan in Ormond Beach was built in 1913 to serve as the winter residence for Alexander Millar Lindsay.
-Born in Stewarton, Ayrshire, Scotland, this residence was named Rowallan after a castle in his native Ayrshire.
+Rowallan was built in 1913 as the winter residence for Alexander Millar Lindsay (1841–1920).
+Born in Stewarton, Ayrshire, Scotland, the residence was named after a castle in his native Ayrshire.

 Lindsay's daughter, Jean, designed Rowallan.
-According to the correspondence between his son-in-law, attorney Daniel M. Beach, and the appraiser of Rowallan following Lindsay's death, the appraiser wrote: “Miss Lindsay would have it that she could walk out of the house without going down steps.”
+Following Lindsay's death, the appraiser of Rowallan wrote: “Miss Lindsay would have it that she could walk out of the house without going down steps.”
 This of course led to problems with the water table.
 During certain times of the year, water would reach the lower part of the ground floor windows.
 Sills had to be replaced frequently because of this.

-As for the orchard that was on the grounds, the appraiser noted that it was not productive, that it would cost at least $1.00 to produce a single orange.
 Also on the property was a cottage known as Sun Patch named for a favorite Lindsay granddaughter, Sunny Kame.
 It was the winter residence of Lindsay's eldest daughter, Harriet.

-Other residences on John Anderson Highway near Rowallan were built by Scotsmen with similar histories to that of Lindsay.
-They referred to themselves as the "Scotch Syndicate2.
-When Lindsay died in 1920, his widow caused a memorial fountain to be constructed on the river side of the road.
+When Lindsay died in 1920, his widow erected a memorial fountain on the river side of the road.
 It was later destroyed by vandals.
 Rowallan served as the winter home for the entire extended Lindsay family.
-Nannies and children were everywhere.
-There are pictures and movies of them in their goat carts, pony carts and swimming at Daytona Beach.
-Adults attended functions at the old Ormond Beach Hotel, went shooting and rode horseback.
-They drove in horse driven buggies and later in their beach wagon.
-They were among the first to drive cars on Ormond Beach.

-As of 2008, the extended family of Alexander Millar Lindsay is spread throughout the United States and Europe.
-However, all remain interested in Rowallan and closely follow its unfolding story.

-Rowallan's later history
+Later history

 According to content about the Ormond Beach Historical Trail written by Orlando historian Steve Rajtar, Rowallen was later owned by Englishman Leonard Martin, and then Harold and Eileen Butts.
 The Butts renamed the house Linsaroe, which means "by the water" in Celtic.
 Eileen Butts was added to the state list of prominent Floridians for her work in the area including the creation of Tomoka State Park, the building of the Ormond Memorial Art Gallery and the preservation of John D. Rockefeller's Ormond Beach home The Casements.
 The plaque listing her as a great Floridian form the state's 2000 program is on the front of Rowallen.

-Rowallan's Joy Postle murals
+Joy Postle murals

 Rowallan also features murals by the noted Florida artist, Joy Postle.
 Postle, a former WPA artist, is known for her paintings of Florida wildlife scenes and in particular birds.
 In addition, she was a published poet, author, musician and entertainer.
 She resided in Orlando, Florida.